Fostering Effective Communication: An Introduction

 “I never said that!”
 I start this blog today with one of the most common phrases I have heard in relationships, whether that is couples, parents and children, friends, or even sometimes with people at work.
 One of the biggest truths I’ve learned in my many years in the field of human services is this: it is very easy to be misunderstood and sometimes, very hard to understand others.

-In this blog series, we’ll take a little look into communication methods, styles, and techniques you can use to better your overall communication.
+In this blog series, we’ll take a little look into fostering effective communication with methods, styles, and techniques you can use to better your overall communication.
 For the first several posts, we’ll start with the basics of communication.
 Some of this you may have heard before, but I feel it’s always important to build a strong foundation before going higher.

 70% of communication is nonverbal.
 While many of us have heard this before, I have found this to be the single most important facet of communication.
 Before you think about what to say with your mind, your body is genetically designed to begin communicating (even as your tongue lags behind) how you feel about information you’ve just received.
 Where your eyes are looking can display interest or lack there of.
 A twitch of your nose could indicate disgust or (merely that you have allergies) maybe your having allergies.
 The other person then takes that (those non-verbal cues and interprets them) information and interpreted, often resulting in your message being told to them, long before you ever speak.